What I have learned at the Global Service Jam

 I hope to see you on the next Jam.

-Mauro Rego is Co-Founder and Designer at Boana, Design Studio for Software.
+Mauro Rego is a freelance senior designer.
 He also organised 3 Service Design Global Conferences and supported/co-organised 4 Jams.
 Currently he is co-organising the Service Experience Camp (that is coming in November … uuuuh!
 Surprise).